hongzhonglu/vivarium/doc/getting_started.rst

 Vivarium is heavily influenced by agent-based modeling, in which the model consists of individual agents interacting with each other.
-In Vivarium, each cell is an agent.
-The environment is also an agent.
-These agents interact with each other by passing messages through Kafka.
+In Vivarium, cells are agents that move around and grow within a shared environment.
+These agents interact with each other and their environment by passing messages through Kafka.

 .. todo:: Link to more comprehensive topical guide